roman-rodent/rad-pick-walk/README.md

-#JS Pickwalk Module
+#Radiant Pickwalk Module

 ##Setup
 1. Clone the repository somewhere on your computer, e.g. C:/SomeStuff/Repo
-2. Edit the folder in the jsPickWalkModule.mod file to match the folder from step 1
+2. Edit the folder in the radPickWalkModule.mod file to match the folder from step 1
-3. Copy the jsPickWalkModule.mod file to Maya's modules folder (likely Documents/maya/<version>/modules)
+3. Copy the radPickWalkModule.mod file to Maya's modules folder (likely Documents/maya/<version>/modules)
     * If you don't know where the folder is run getenv(MAYA_MODULE_PATH) in the Script Editor
 4. Run Maya, and go to Window -> Settings/Preferences -> Plug-in Manager
-5. You should see jsPickWalk.py.
+5. You should see radPickWalk.py.
 Click on "Loaded" and "Auto-Load"

 ##Usage